Updated: Feb 26

-Carnevale, which means “farewell to meat”, lasts for 10 days, beginning this year on January 30th and ending as always the night before Ash Wednesday, which this year is February 10th, and the beginning of Lent.
+Carnevale, which means “farewell to meat”, lasts for 10 days, ending as always the night before Ash Wednesday, and the beginning of Lent.

 In Venice, this magical celebration includes street performances, elegant masked balls, extravagant parties, spectacular gondola parades on the canals, along with music and mysterious masked revelers everywhere.